 You're not entirely sure why you're on this expedition to help develop the Vulcan colony.
 Sure, you're good at what you do, but you haven't been doing it very long, or at least not out from under the shadow of the great Roger Korby.
 Nor are you an expert on Vulcans.
 Yet one of your supervisors told you that this man, this old Vulcan with sadness radiating off him, even if he's as stoic as the rest of them, asked for you.

 By name.
 And he called you Doctor Chapel before you ever finished your degree.

 "I have told you it is acceptable to call me Spock.
 I have no rank here."

 An odd thought.
-You've read the file--he cleared you to read far more than you expected.
+You've read the file—he cleared you to read far more than you expected.
 He's done so much, attained so much, lived so much.
-He stares at you now like he knows you, but you don't see how your paths could have crossed, even in his alternate universe--and you have checked: you are not mentioned in his reports.
+He stares at you now like he knows you, but you don't see how your paths could have crossed, even in his alternate universe—and you've checked: you're not mentioned in his reports.

 "Spock."
 You realize your voice has cracked as you said his name.

 "Walk with me."